notaryproject/notaryproject.dev/content/en/blog/2023/announcing-notation-rc2.md

 io.wabbit-networks.buildId  123
 ```

-In addition, storing signatures in the registry using OCI image manifest was added into RC.2, you can use a flag `--signature-format image` to explicitly specify uploading image manifest to a registry when signing an artifact.
+In addition, storing signatures in the registry using OCI image manifest was added into RC.2, you can use a flag `--signature-manifest image` to explicitly specify uploading image manifest to a registry when signing an artifact.
 This brings backward compatibility which enables Notation work with the registries that do not support OCI Spec v1.1 yet.

 Last but not least, `--debug` and `--verbose` flags were added to all CLI commands, providing debug and troubleshooting capability for Notation CLI.